 Each DTLS record must fit within a single DCCP-Data packet.
-DCCP packets are normally transmitted with the DF (Don't Fragment) bit set for IPv4, and of course all IPv6 packets are unfragmentable.
+DCCP packets are normally transmitted with the DF (Don't Fragment) bit set for IPv4, and of course all IPv6 packets are unfragmentable in the network.
 Because of this, DCCP performs Path Maximum Transmission Unit (PMTU) Discovery.